Indonesia paroles bombmaker in deadly Bali attacks in 2002

 Patek was escorted from Porong prison in East Java province by the National Police’s counterterrorism squad known as Densus 88 back to his family’s home in Surabaya, the provincial capital, she said.

-“If he makes any violations during his parole period … then he will return to his cell,” she said.
+“If he makes any violations during his parole period … then he will return to his cell,” Aprianti said.

+Bombing survivor Peter Hughes told the Australian Broadcasting Corp. it was laughable for Patek to be released and fanciful to think he had been deradicalized.

+“We can’t change what the Indonesian government want to do their own people, but at least we could actually say something,” Hughes told the broadcaster.
+“I wouldn’t like it to be passive, I’d like it to be fairly heavy-handed.”

+Lawmaker Chris Bowen told the broadcaster that Australians have “every right to be disappointed and concerned” by the development.

-News in August of his expected early release sparked outrage in Australia.
+News in August of Patek’s expected early release sparked outrage in Australia.

-Australian Prime Minister Anthony Albanese described Patek as “abhorrent” and said his release would cause further distress to Australians who endured the trauma of thei bombings.
+Australian Prime Minister Anthony Albanese described Patek as “abhorrent” and said his release would cause further distress to Australians who endured the trauma of the bombings.

 “His actions were the actions of a terrorist,” Albanese told Channel 9 at the time.
 “We lost 88 Australian lives in those bombings.”